ephes/django_async/article_sorted.md

 ## Resource Efficiency

-What options do you have, when the number of tasks increases your application has to do simultaneously?
+What options do you have, when the number of tasks your application has to do simultaneously increases?
 Let's have a look at the alternatives ordered from high to low amount of effort:

 * Spin up more machines